crispinprojects/speakingcalendar/README.md

 or double click on the "talkcalendar" file.
 Talk Calendar must have executable permissions to execute.
 Right click it and choose Properties->Permissions and tick allow "Executable as Program".

-To add Talk Calendar to the system menu modify the "talkcalendar.desktop" file provided in the download.
+To add Talk Calendar to the system menu modify the Talk Calendar desktop file provided in the download.
 A desktop file has a .desktop extension and provides metadata about an application such as its name, icon, command to execute and other properties.
 For user-specific applications desktop files can be located locally in the ~/.local/share/applications/ directory.
 Local user entries take precedence over system entries.
+For the GNOME desktop, the desktop file should be named using the [application ID](https://developer.gnome.org/documentation/tutorials/application-id.html), that is <application_id>.desktop, which in this case is "org.gtk.talkcalendar.desktop"

-The "talkcalendar.desktop" file is shown below.
+The "org.gtk.talkcalendar.desktop" file is shown below.
 You need to modify this using your own user name and directory locations.
 For example, if your user name is "tiki" and you install local applications in a folder called "Software" and you create a folder called "talkcalendar " to store the Talk Calendar binary executable then the executable path would be "Exec=/home/tiki/Software/talkcalendar/talkcalendar".
 The Exec variable defines the command to execute when launching an application, in this case, the talkcalendar binary executable.
 The Path variable tells the system where to look for the executable and the calendar database.
 The Icon variable specifies the path to the icon file associated with application.
 In a .desktop file, you need to use absolute and full paths.

 ```
 [Desktop Entry]
-Version=0.2.9
+Version=0.3.0
 Type=Application
 Name=Talk Calendar
 Comment=Talking calendar